 Starting at 0% battery power, you can charge an iPhone 12 for fifteen minutes and get over three hours of video playback.
-A quick charge while waiting in an airport coffee shop could give you enough battery life to last for an entire medium-haul flight.
+A quick charge in an airport coffee shop could give you enough battery life to last for an entire medium-haul flight.

 The charger is compatible with many phones and tablets, including Apple’s iPhone and iPad, Samsung Galaxy, and Google Pixel, as well as accessories like AirPods and Apple Watch.
 The PowerPort III Nano is only designed for phones and tablets, though: it’s not powerful enough to charge your MacBook or other laptop.

 Note too that while this charger can put out up to 20W, it doesn’t support USB C Power Delivery.
 That doesn’t matter for Apple devices, but does mean that a few Android phones and tablets may not charge at full speed.
 It’s also worth noting that while iPad Pro models will still charge quickly using the Nano, it’s not quite powerful enough to charge them at maximum speed.